stadtnavi/tilelive-cifs/README.md

 ## CIFS tile layer for hsl-map-server

-A tile layer that reads data from a public WAZE CIFS source and outputs tiles to display in the browser.
+A tile layer that reads data from a Waze CIFS source and outputs tiles to display in the browser.